caro401/notes/notes/Springlek.md

 ---
-title: Springlek is a fast polska from Västerdalarna with a short first beat
+title: Springlek
 pubDate: 2024-11-08
 lastUpdated: 2024-11-11
 id: 20241108151174-springlek-is-a-fast-polska
 ---

+Springlek is a fast polska from Västerdalarna with a short first beat

 [[Learn about polska|As I'm learning about polska]], there's loads of different kinds!